d2l-ai/d2l-en/chapter_linear-regression/weight-decay.md

 ## Summary

-* Regularization is a common method for dealing with overfitting.
+Regularization is a common method for dealing with overfitting.
 Classical regularization techniques add a penalty term to the loss function (when training) to reduce the complexity of the learned model.
-* One particular choice for keeping the model simple is using an $\ell_2$ penalty.
+One particular choice for keeping the model simple is using an $\ell_2$ penalty.
 This leads to weight decay in the update steps of the minibatch stochastic gradient descent algorithm.
-* The weight decay functionality is provided in optimizers from deep learning frameworks.
+In practice, the weight decay functionality is provided in optimizers from deep learning frameworks.
-* Different sets of parameters can have different update behaviors within the same training loop.
+Different sets of parameters can have different update behaviors within the same training loop.